Sprachmensch/xyz-reader-starter-code/README.md

 ## What i did
 - Fixed the designed
--- Colors
+  - Colors
--- Cards
+   - Cards
--- Image
+   - Image

-- Changend the setText in ArticleDetailFragment line #244
+- Changed the setText in ArticleDetailFragment line #244